Oghma-Infinium/apostasy.githubio/_01HowDoI/HowToWheeler.md

 description: How Do I Use the Wheel?
 ---

-Apostasy uses [Wheeler](https://www.nexusmods.com/skyrimspecialedition/mods/97345) as a psuedo-replacement for the vanilla favorites menu.
+Apostasy uses <a href="https://www.nexusmods.com/skyrimspecialedition/mods/97345" target="_blank" rel="noopener noreferrer">Wheeler</a> as a psuedo-replacement for the vanilla favorites menu.
 While the original favorites menu can still be accessed with `G` by default, and is needed for Vampire and Werewolf forms, it is mostly deprecated by the addition of the quick wheel system.
 This page will explain how to utilize and configure Wheeler.

 ## Table of contents
 {: .no_toc }